REPRODUCTION -1

 • It results in perpetuation of life.

-• Harmful gene of the parent will not necessarily to be handled to the offspring gene.
+• Harmful genes of the parent will not necessarily be handed to the offspring.

 DISADVANTAGES OF SEXUAL REPRODUCTION

-• Sexual reproduction may produce individual with undesired qualities.
-E.g. disease like hemophilia, sickle cell and anaemia.
+• Sexual reproduction may produce individuals with undesired qualities, e.g., diseases like hemophilia, sickle cell anemia.

 • Time and energy are consumed as it needs two organisms.

-• In cases when certain organism isolated from another it becomes difficult for sexual reproduction to take place.
+• In cases when certain organisms are isolated from others, it becomes difficult for sexual reproduction to take place.

 Cell division is the splitting of a cell into two or more parts where each rises into a new cell.